 Pro Tip: For a Sintra day, skip the Lisbon Card entirely.
 Our Sintra Portugal travel guide walks through the best way to reach the palaces and why booking skip-the-line tickets for Pena Palace in advance makes more sense than relying on any pass.

-• National Tile Museum (Museu Nacional do Azulejo) — ~€10 saved entry
+- National Tile Museum (Museu Nacional do Azulejo) — closed November 2025, expected to reopen June/July 2026

-• National Museum of Ancient Art — ~€15 saved entry
+- National Museum of Ancient Art — verify current status

-• National Costume Museum
+- National Costume Museum — verify current status

 The Belém Tower closure hits hardest on a Belém day.
 Replace it with the Ajuda National Palace — fully included with the card, rarely crowded, and at €15 in saved entry it outperforms the tower on value.